 The “L” also stands for lidocaine so if you use the Perlane-L it will feel a lot more comfortable than the Perlane.

-Belotero is one of the most fillers being offered.
-It’s claim to fame is that it is more malleable to work with so can be used for anywhere including those little wrinkles close to your eyes, over your lips and between your brows.
+Belotero is one of the most cohesive fillers being offered.
+It’s claim to fame is that it is more malleable to work with so can be used for more delicate areas as well.
+Any place you have lines, including those little wrinkles close to your eyes, over your lips and between your brows.

 Choosing a Dermal Filler